 English form of the Greek name Λουκας (Loukas)

 which meant "from Lucania", Lucania being a region in southern Italy (of uncertain meaning).
 Luke was a doctor who travelled in the company of the apostle Paul

 .
-According to tradition, he was the author of the third Gospel and Acts in the New Testament
+According to tradition, he was the author of the third gospel and Acts in the New Testament

-.
 Due to his renown, the name became common in the Christian world (in various spellings).
 As an English name, Luke

 .
-A famous fictional bearer was the hero Luke Skywalker from the 'Star Wars' movies.
+A famous fictional bearer was the hero Luke Skywalker from the 'Star Wars' movies, beginning in 1977.